aseichter2007/ImageMirrorConqueror/ReadMe.md

 To mirror all `.jpg` and `.png` images in a selected folder, right-click on the folder and select "Mirror jpgs, pngs" from the context menu.

-## Uninstalling.
+## Uninstalling:
 Go in the registry and delete the keys:

 HKEY_CLASSES_ROOT\SystemFileAssociations\.jpg\Shell\Mirror